alexbevi/alexbevi.github.com/_posts/2023-08-18-improving-the-node-dot-js-drivers-scram-sha-256-support.markdown

 Most applications won’t experience this issue, however if your Node.js project is being bundled using an alternate bundler (such as [`webpack`](https://webpack.js.org/)) it’s possible a variation of this issue may surface.

 If your application was affected, it would be unable to connect to your MongoDB cluster.
-The stack trace from the error that would be thrown should include a call to [`continueScramConversation`](https://github.com/mongodb/node-mongodb-native/blob/51a573fe99506b81c)
+The stack trace from the error that would be thrown should include a call to [`continueScramConversation`](https://github.com/mongodb/node-mongodb-native/blob/51a573fe99506b81c) similar to the following examples:

 ```
 {